 A contract, required by state law, between Harbor Crest and the resident, will be given to the resident or representative upon admission and must be signed by the resident or his/her representative on that day.

 The new resident will begin an orientation and adjustment period, during which time the staff will assist in helping him/her become acquainted with Harbor Crest.
-If at any time during or after the orientation period, the relationship between the resident and Harbor Crest are incompatible, the situation will be discussed fully with the resident and/or hs/her family.
+If at any time during or after the orientation period, the relationship between the resident and Harbor Crest is incompatible, the situation will be discussed fully with the resident and/or his/her family.
 If attempts to find a solution are unsuccessful, we will assist the resident and family in finding appropriate placement elsewhere.

 The state of Illinois requires that a pre-screening must be completed for residents 60 years of age or older entering a nursing facility.
 In this region, Lutheran Social Services of Illinois conducts the screening.
 Harbor Crest will make all necessary arrangements.
 If a resident is admitted from an out-of-state hospital or emergency room out-patient, a post-screening is required within 15 days after admission.